Kingxukai/linux/Documentation/driver-api/soundwire/stream.rst

 The .shutdown() ASoC DPCM operation calls below Bus API to release stream assigned as part of ALLOCATED state.

-In .shutdown() the data structure maintaining stream state are freed up.
+In .shutdown() the woke data structure maintaining stream state are freed up.

 .. code-block:: c